pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 #### Do Not Mix Ordinary Pointers and Smart Pointers

-- General Rule: Once we give `shared_ptr` responsibility for a pointer, we should no longer use a built-in pointer to access the memory to which the `shared_ptr` now points.
+- **General Rule**: Once we give `shared_ptr` responsibility for a pointer, we should no longer use a built-in pointer to access the memory to which the `shared_ptr` now points.

 ```cpp
 // ptr is created and initialized when process is called